 In an exchange with The New York Times, Iger explained, “A crisis of this magnitude, and its impact on Disney, would necessarily result in my actively helping Bob [Chapek] and the company contend with it, particularly since I ran the company for 15 years!”

 Walt Disney World and Disneyland closed their gates in March 2020.
-As of now, all theme parks and resort hotels are closed until further notice.
+As of now, all theme parks and Resort hotels are closed until further notice.

 Keep in Mind: Disney is Working With State Governments

 Disney’s Executive Chairman, Bob Iger, joined California’s statewide economic recovery task force.
 Walt Disney World’s president, Josh D’Amaro, joined Florida’s statewide economic recovery task force.
-When the states finalize their reopening strategies, so too will more come to light about Disneyland and Walt Disney World’s individual reopenings.
+When the states finalize their reopening strategies, so will more come to light about Disneyland and Walt Disney World’s reopenings.

-While at this time it is unclear how closely Disney will follow Florida’s and California’s recommendations regarding large gatherings and events when it comes to the theme parks reopening, the fact that Disney is working closely with state governments indicates that they will hopefully share more information soon.
+While, at this time, it is unclear how closely Disney will follow Florida’s and California’s recommendations regarding large gatherings and events when it comes to the theme parks reopening, the fact that Disney is working closely with state governments indicates that they will hopefully share more information soon.
 We at Inside the Magic continue to follow along and look forward to hearing more from Disney.